j-sayers/SensorGnomeUserGuide/appendix/whattobring.md

 # What to bring on a site visit

 Below is a list of items to have on hand for a field visit to a SensorGnome.
 A few of these items are specific to RPi or BB SensorGnomes, but most apply to both.
+Unless you are certain you will only deal with one type of SG, it's a good idea to have all the items on hand.

 ### **Laptop**
+* Firefox or Chrome browsers installed
+* A method to read MicroSD cards.
+Your computer may have a designated slot, but most don't.
+A USB card reader compatible with MicroSD cards will cost about $10-20 online if you don't have one.

 ### Cables